(Get free painting tips and techniques sent straight to your inbox or on my social media.)

 Green is gorgeous and springing up everywhere.

-Yes, I actually believe green is one of the most wonderful colors.
+Yes, I actually believe green is one of the most wonderful colors but have you ever wondered what colors make green?
 I often read that greens are difficult.
 But maybe this depends on your perspective.
 From where I sit there are a great variety of them and so making green means you will most likely wonder what colors make green for many of the paintings you will be working on.
 It’s all about how you see things.

 Greens in the spring